cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 ![IspwGithubConsoleViewBuild](../images/ispw_github_console_view_build.png)

 8. In the **Console** view, note the assignment where TPROG15 was loaded.
 In the example above, TPROG15 was loaded into assignment PLAY004840 at the DEV1 level.
+9. Delete the task from container PLAY004840 and close the container.

 ###  **Submit change to GitHub**